karansag/jquery-futures/README.md

 jquery-futures
 ==============

-Helpers for jQuery Deferred/Promise, allowing for a more "managed callback"/Futures style.
+A toolkit for managing jQuery Deferred and Promise objects.
 Inspired by Twitter Futures.